learn-co-curriculum/skills-based-js-intro-to-variables/README.md

 }
 ```

+Above is an example of a _local_ variable - it is defined within a function and
+will not be accessible outside of the function.

 If we call `speaker()` in console, we'll see `'Bird is the word.'` logged out —
 all is well.
 But if we call `console.log(sentence)` outside of the `speaker`
 function, we'll get an error — the variable `sentence` is _bound_ to the context